-Davis, supra note 49, at 439-40.
+Davis, supra note 58, at 439-40.

-only occasional litigation against the Government" and "are often baffled by the technical complexities."
-That is, government counsel, driven by a lawyer's natural desire to win cases, 54 persuade courts to create and maintain technical complexities, which they then use to win more cases.
+attention to contriving technical ways to defeat plaintiffs," whereas "[r]epresentatives of plaintiffs . . . typically have only occasional litigation against the Government" and "are often baffled by the technical complexities." - In short That is, government counsel, driven by a lawyer's natural desire to win cases, 64 persuade courts to create and maintain technical complexities, which they then use to win more cases.

-Davis noted that government lawyers can, and sometimes do, further their larger obligation to pursue justice rather than to win a particular case.
-They sometimes forego the opportunity to win on a procedural technicality and argue instead that the plaintiff should be permitted to proceed to the merits.55 On the whole, however, Davis suggested that "[n]either the lawyers nor the judges normally have occasion to look at the perspectives of the system.
-If they were to do so, they would see the absurdity of most of the technicalities."
+Davis noted that government lawyers can, and sometimes do, further their larger obligation to pursue justice rather than to win a particular case.- They sometimes forego the opportunity to win on a procedural technicality and argue instead that the plaintiff should be permitted to proceed to the merits.
+65- On the whole, however, Davis suggested that "[n]either the lawyers nor the judges normally have occasion to look at the perspectives of the system.- If they were to do so, they would see the absurdity of most of the technicalities."